Non-homogeneous locally free actions of the affine group

-{\bf Abstract:} We classify locally free smooth actions of the real affine group on closed three-dimensional manifolds up to smooth conjugacy.
-In particular, we show that there are non-homogeneous actions when the manifold is not a rational homology sphere and its fundamental group is not solvable.
+{\bf Abstract:} We classify smooth locally free actions of the real affine group on closed orientable three-dimensional manifolds up to smooth conjugacy.
+As a corollary, there exists a non-homogeneous action when the manifold is the unit tangent bundle of a closed surface with a hyperbolic metric.